How to access the InfluxDB API using the Node-RED request node

 Click

-to close theEdit function node
+Doneto close theEdit function nodescreen -

 Double click on the

-node.
+http requestnode.
 Make sure the following is set:- Method:

-- URL:
+POST - URL:

 http://YOUR_IP:YOUR_PORT/api/v2/write?org=YOUR_ORGANIZATION&bucket=YOUR_BUCKET&precision=ms